 Depression and anxiety are diagnosed by comparing the symptoms that someone is experiencing to known attributes of these conditions, using criteria established by the American Psychiatric Association.
-There are no physical symptoms or blood tests that need to be checked that indicate the presence of depression – instead, diagnosis and treatment relies on a psychiatric provider’s judgment.
+There are typically no blood tests that need to be checked in order to diagnose these conditions.

-Because of this, you don’t necessarily need to be together in person with a provider to effectively diagnose and treat depression and anxiety.
-Providers can review your symptoms, health history, and other considerations remotely, then verify their diagnosis and discuss treatment options in a conversation with you.
+Because of this, your provider doesn’t necessarily need to be in-person and physically present to effectively diagnose and treat depression and anxiety.
+Providers can review your symptoms, health history, and other considerations remotely, then consult with you to verify their diagnosis and discuss treatment options.

-Delivering care online can offer the opportunity for closer monitoring and communication of treatment and progress over time.
+Delivering care online can enable your provider to more closely monitor your progress, and communicate that progress more effectively and frequently over time.
 This is particularly relevant for antidepressant medication, as it’s common for your provider to need to refine your dose and medication based on your individual response.